CAPD Award and Grant Proposals Sought

 This award (up to $2,000, depending on fund availability) is brought to us by The Hoefer Family Foundation.
 As its title says, the prize is to encourage, recognize and reward faculty members who have achieved a record of outstanding contributions to an academic program through the development of supervision of internships or other experiential learning tools.

-Please submit your application as a PDF file via email to the CAPD Chair (Qingwen Dong ) at email@example.com.
+Please submit your application as a PDF file via email to the CAPD Chair (Liang Xue) at firstname.lastname@example.org.

 * A Dean's signature is required on all applications—applications will not be reviewed without this signature.